Finding My Way to Medical School: Avni’s Story

 Where It All Began

-It is true that at 3 years old, I would carry my medical bag with me everywhere I went, auscultating my cousins’ hearts and administering “vaccines” every flu season with my plastic needles.
-However, it wasn’t until much later that I decided I wanted to be a doctor–after I fell in love with science.
+At three years old, I would carry my medical bag with me everywhere I went, auscultating my cousins’ hearts and administering “vaccines” every flu season with my plastic needles.
+However, it wasn’t until much later that I decided I wanted to be a doctor – after I fell in love with science.

 As an active member of my school’s Science Olympiad team, I competed year after year in events like “Anatomy and Physiology,” “Disease Detectives,” and “Experimental Design,” receiving my first exposure to medically relevant science, and I couldn’t get enough of the nitty-gritty details.